Intermittent Devices#

 Fractional Participation#

-One way to allow the FL server to run global model aggregation without all clients being available is to set up fractional participation for the experiment.
-This configures the FL server to go ahead with fitting the global model (or running evaluation) with only a fraction of the available clients.
+One way to allow the FL server to proceed with global model aggregation without all clients being available is to set up fractional participation for the experiment.
+This configures the FL server to proceed with fitting the global model (or running evaluation) with only a fraction of the connected clients.

 1from octaipipe.federated_learning.run_fl import OctaiFL